keystolock/PDFs_Images_Utility_hub/README.md

 * **Image & PDF OCR:** Extract text directly from images and multi-page PDF documents.
 * **Age Calculator & QR Code Generator:** Fast Age, Cgpa, QR Code Generator.

+### Improvements
+Any suggestion about new features, improvement, edit or modify in the existing codebase Project is Welcome.
 ---